Fix zooming and scaling disabled

 Harlan WiltonHarlan Wilton4 min read Published

-Disabling zoom affects over 2.2 billion people globally with vision impairments who rely on screen magnification to read content.
+Disabling zoom blocks 2.2 billion people with vision impairments from reading your content.
+They rely on screen magnification to see what you've built.

 Your page uses user-scalable="no" in the viewport meta tag or sets maximum-scale to a value less than 5.
-This prevents users with low vision from zooming in to read text, effectively locking them out of your content.
+This locks out users with low vision who need to zoom to read text.

 Diagnose